 Museum of Art & Design NYC

-A project curated by a UX Designer Soojin Sielle Kim who was hired by Museum of Art & Design in NYC with a goal to evaluate and improve their desktop website’s usability.
+A project curated by a UX Designer Soojin Sielle Kim who was hired by the Museum of Art & Design in NYC with the goal to evaluate and improve their desktop website’s usability.
 Several different methods were used to do so, and card sorting was one of them.
 Some of the others are site mapping, user flows, competitive analysis and heuristic evaluation.

 Card Sorting Study